 Ailie is a multi-award-winning Scottish composer/harpist who has been commissioned by some of the world’s most prestigious cultural institutions including BBC Proms, the London Philharmonic Orchestra, Bang on a Can, Cappella Nova, Exaudi and the Riot Ensemble.
 She is currently composer-in-residence with Sound Festival and Glyndebourne Orchestra.
 She was awarded the “Achievement in New Music” prize at the Scottish Awards for New Music.

 Professor Stephen Robertson is a vocal pedagogue who is much in demand both nationally and internationally.
-Having partly retired he now devotes his time to voice teaching and research.
+Having retired from his long-term role as head of department, he now devotes his time to voice teaching and research.

 Dr Brianna E. Robertson-Kirkland is a Lecturer in Historical Musicology at The Royal Conservatoire of Scotland and is the Lead Research Associate for the AHRC-funded project ‘The Edited Collection of Allan Ramsay’ at the University of Glasgow.